 When we refer to knots, these appear in two types.
 A dead knot occurs when the core has been removed or has fallen out.
 It’s then filled to provide a level surface across the floor.
 A live knot still has its core and usually doesn’t contain filler.
 When knots are filled, filler color is chosen to complement rather than match the wood exactly – this creates some charming contrasts which further enhance the wood’s distinctive features.

 Tree trunks comprise of five main layers: bark, phloem, the vascular cambium, sapwood and heartwood.
 Sapwood is the living, outer part of the tree trunk which transports water and sap around the plant.
 Heartwood is old sapwood: the dead or retired, inner part which makes up most of a tree’s cross-section.

-As heartwood is no longer in use as part of the living plant, its pores fill with organic matter and this part of the wood gains a unique, dark colour.
-Sapwood is a newer formation and is therefore almost always a lighter colour than the heartwood – a contrast which is evident within planks where the material is included.
+As heartwood is no longer in use as part of the living plant, its pores fill with organic matter and this part of the wood gains a unique, dark color.
+Sapwood is a newer formation and is therefore almost always a lighter color than the heartwood – a contrast which is evident within planks where the material is included.
 Wood flooring never includes a higher percentage of sapwood than heartwood as this part of the wood has a higher moisture content which makes it more vulnerable to expansion and contraction.

 Finding the grade of Woodpecker floors